 - Visit https://www.rarediseasesnetwork.org/STAIR/studies/index.htm for more information about STAIR studies.

 Urea Cycle Disorders Consortium

-The Urea Cycle Disorders Consortium examines disorders that affect the body’s urea cycle, which regulates the metabolic process of converting wastes from the breakdown of food into urea that is excreted in urine.
+The Urea Cycle Disorders Consortium examines disorders that affect the body’s urea cycle, which regulates the metabolic process of converting wastes from the breakdown of food into urea.
 In urea cycle disorders, these wastes build up in the blood and cause neurological and other developmental problems.

 Angelman, Rett, and Prader-Willi Syndromes Consortium (2004-2014)